-2.2.5 CO2 PIPELINE
+2.2.5 CO2 PIPELINES

-As discussed previously, Mississippi Power intends to capture up to 67 percent of the CO2 that would otherwise be emitted into the atmosphere.
-As delivered from the power plant, the CO2 would be separated from the other emission gases and concentrated to approximately 99 percent (by volume) or more, then compressed to a supercritical (dense phase) liquid.
-The liquid CO2 would be piped through a new pipeline owned and operated by an oil and gas company.
-This pipeline would connect to an existing CO2 pipeline system near Heidelberg, and the CO2 would be beneficially used by the pipeline owner in EOR operations.
-As shown in Figure 2.2-1, the new CO2 pipeline would be approximately 61 miles in total length and would have an expected 14-inch diameter (diameter could vary between 12 and 18 inches and would be finalized during future engineering studies).
+As discussed previously, Mississippi Power intends to capture up to 67 percent of the CO_2 that would otherwise be emitted into the atmosphere.
+As delivered from the power plant, the CO_2 would be separated from the other emission gases and concentrated to approximately 99 percent (by volume) or more, then compressed to a supercritical (dense phase) liquid.
+All of the liquid CO_2 would be piped offsite for beneficial use in EOR.
+The CO_2 would be transported through a new pipeline that would connect to an existing system near Heidelberg.
+As shown in Figure 2.2-1, the new CO_2 pipeline would be approximately 61 miles in total length and would have an expected 14-inch diameter (diameter could vary between 12 and 18 inches and would be defined during future engineering studies).
+CO_2 not piped to the existing system near Heidelberg would be sent instead to an oil field in the vicinity of West King (Wayne County, west of Waynesboro).
+As currently depicted, this CO_2 pipeline would be collocated with the pipeline to Heidelberg for approximately 54 miles before turning to connect with the oil field as shown in Figure 2.2-1.

-The CO2 pipeline would operate at a pressure of 2,100 psi and a temperature of 95°F and would have mainline block valves approximately every 20 miles (except for crossings of water bodies, where valves might be required on either side of the water body).
+The CO2 pipelines would operate at a pressure of 2,100 psi and a temperature of 95°F and would have mainline block valves approximately every 20 miles (except for crossings of water bodies, where valves might be required on either side of the water body).
 The H2S content of the piped CO2 would be less than 10 parts per million by volume (ppmv), and total sulfur content would be less than 35 ppmv.
 The permanent right-of-way would be 50 ft wide.

 From the plant site to the terminus near Heidelberg, the CO2 pipeline right-of-way would be co-located with (and adjacent to) the proposed right-of-way for the western leg of the proposed new transmission line (West Feeder) for the first 19 miles.
-Both rights-of-way would fit within the 200-ft-wide study corridor.
-The pipeline would then extend beyond the West Feeder in a southwesterly direction for approximately 42 more miles, paralleling Interstate 59 (I-59) and an existing electrical transmission line right-of-way through Lauderdale, Clarke, and Jasper Counties, to its terminus just south of Heidelberg.
+The rights-of-way would fit within the 200-ft-wide study corridor.
+The pipeline would then extend beyond the West Feeder in a southwesterly direction for approximately 42 more miles, paralleling Interstate 59 (I-59) and an existing electrical transmission line right-of-way through Lauderdale, Clarke, and Jasper Counties.
+The pipeline to Heidelberg would continue to its terminus just south of Heidelberg, while the pipeline to the oil field near West King would turn southeast to its terminus approximately 20 miles away in Wayne County (see Figure 2.2-1).

-A pump station would be located at the origin of the line (power plant site) to pump the liquid CO2.
+For both end-points, a pump station would be located at the origin of the line (power plant site) to pump the liquid CO_2 .
 A meter station would be located at the terminal point of the new line.
 Some new access roads would need to be built to support pipeline construction (and subsequent maintenance).
 The access points and roads for construction would be defined after completion of more detailed engineering and planning.

-As noted in Subsection 2.2.2, it is expected that the developer/owner of the CO2 pipeline would negotiate in good faith to acquire all rights-of-way associated with the new pipeline.
+As noted in Subsection 2.2.2, it is expected that the developer/owner of the CO_2 pipeline would negotiate in good faith to acquire all rights-of-way associated with the new pipeline.
 Eminent domain would be used only if necessary.